A person writes in a planner while referring to their phone.

 Why is it important to know when your credit issuer reports your information?

-If you’re trying to improve or maintain your credit scores, understanding when your credit card issuer reports your account activity to the credit bureaus is important.
+Are you trying to improve (or maintain) your credit score?
+It can help to know when your credit card issuer reports your account activity to the credit bureaus.

-The information on your three credit reports informs the credit score generated from each report.
-Five major factors impact your credit score: payment history, amounts owed, length of credit history, credit mix, and new credit.
-Of the five, payment history (about 35% of your score) and amounts owed (about 30% of your score) typically have the largest impact on your credit score.
+The data on your credit report is what makes up your credit score.
+Credit scoring companies may use different reports and scoring models, so you might see slight differences in your scores.
+In general, five major factors impact your credit score.
+These credit score factors include payment history, amounts owed, length of credit history, credit mix, and new credit.
+Of the five, payment history (about 35% of your score) and amounts owed (about 30% of your score) have the largest impact on your credit score.

-Having a low credit utilization ratio may be especially important if you’re trying to secure new credit.
-Potential lenders may check your credit score before approving you for credit and establishing your terms, such as your interest rate and the amount of credit you’ll receive.
+Having a low credit utilization ratio may help if you’re trying to secure new credit.
+Lenders may check your credit score before approving you for credit and establishing your terms.
+A low use of your existing credit could lead to a lower interest rate and a higher amount of credit on your new offer.

-If you want to avoid having your credit card company report a high balance, you can make one or more payments toward your balance before the close of your billing cycle.
-You may also want to hold off on larger purchases if you can’t pay them off before your billing cycle ends.
+Do you want to avoid having your credit card company report a high balance?
+Try to make one or more payments toward your balance before the end of your billing cycle.
+You can also hold off on larger purchases if you need more time to pay them off.

 Did you know?

 You can monitor and manage your Discover® Card account with the Discover mobile app.
-Consider managing your balance by setting alerts that notify you when you’ve reached a specific limit.
-You can even schedule automatic payments, which may come in handy if you want to ensure that you pay down your balance before your billing cycle ends.
+You can schedule automatic payments which may come in handy if you want to pay down your balance before your billing cycle ends.

-Knowing when Discover and other card issuers report your account information to the three major credit bureaus can help you manage your credit history.
-Consider getting your free credit reports to help you understand how your credit card information appears on your reports and may impact your credit scores.
+It’s good to know when Discover and your other card issuers report your account information to the three major credit bureaus.
+It can help you manage your credit history and credit score.
+Your free credit reports might help you understand how your credit card information appears to lenders and may impact your credit scores.

 Next steps